 Clark opted to pour millions into the famed Norconian Resort, which still stands today, but is not open to the public.
 The resort was featured in Los Angeles newspapers and brought many Hollywood stars to enjoy the amenities.
 The Great Depression hit and the California poultry industry was failing.
 The town was barely alive by 1941.
 Uncle Sam saved the day by sending the U.S. Navy to the rescue, converting the resort into a major U.S. naval hospital.

 The ship that never sails took over the resort grounds and within five years, employed hundreds and saved the town.
 After the war, many a sailor and Marine stayed in Southern California.
 Clark’s dream was to stay in the community and keep it rural by not improving roads and water facilities, thus stopping cold efforts by developers to build “cracker box rat cages” as homes.
 His efforts received a big boost when equestrians zoned out of Orange County flocked to Norco and decided to take a stand in the exact spirit of the Alamo.

-Welcome to one of the last southern California locations where folks can still find their own piece of paradise on a half-acre of land.
+So, welcome to one of the last Southern California towns where folks can still find their piece of paradise on a half-acre of land.